amitjohney/sylvatest/docs/security.md

 High Security Grade clusters SHOULD rely on RKE2.
 RKE2 is hardened by default and pass the majority of the Kubernetes CIS controls without modification.
 RKE2 claims to focus on security and compliance within the U.S. Federal Government sector by:

-- ​    Providing defaults and configuration options that allow clusters to pass the CIS Kubernetes Benchmark v1.6 with minimal operator intervention.
+- Providing defaults and configuration options that allow clusters to pass the CIS Kubernetes Benchmark v1.6 with minimal operator intervention.

-- ​    Enabling FIPS 140-2 compliance.
+- Enabling FIPS 140-2 compliance.

-- ​    Regularly scanning components for CVEs using trivy in our build pipeline.
+- Regularly scanning components for CVEs in Rancher build pipeline.

 For a complete list of security controls, please refer to https://docs.rke2.io/security/cis_self_assessment16/.

-Sylva deploys RKE2 clusters with a`profile` set to `cis-1.6` or `cis-1.23`depending on the Kubernetes release.
+When high security grade is required, Sylva can deploy RKE2 clusters with a `cis_profile` set to `cis-1.6` or `cis-1.23` depending on the Kubernetes release.
 The profile validates the system configuration against the corresponding CIS benchmark.
 This flag makes RKE2 check that host-level requirements have been met.
 It also configures runtime pod security policies and network policies (please refer to https://docs.rke2.io/security/hardening_guide/ for additional details).

 ### RKE2 Security Scan